juju/juju-gui/docs/viewlet-data-binding.rst

 - templateWrapper: String or compiled Handlebars template to use as the wrapper for the viewlet.
 - template: String or compiled Handlebars template for the viewlet.
-- bindings: An array of modelAttributeKey-querySelector bindings which are passed through to the binding engine.
+- bindings: An object mapping additional methods onto the binding. 'format' and 'update' are examples.
+See Developer docs.
 - rebind: A function that returns a model or model list to which this viewlet should be bound.
 This was designed to return a  model or modellist that was nested in the model passed to the `View Container`_ for binding.